DatLe3009/nest-js-beginner/06tut/README.md

 export class MyLoggerModule {}
 ```
 ## 4. Exception-filters
-Create new file `all.exception-filters.ts` in /src
+Create new file `all.exception-filters.ts` in /src and import it on `main.ts`

 `all.exception-filters.ts`
 ```bash
 import { Catch, ArgumentsHost, HttpStatus, HttpException } from "@nestjs/common";